 Under SOCPA standards, director's remuneration has been adjusted against retained earnings in the consolidated interim statement of changes in equity.
-Under IFRS, there is no such requirement and this is to be charged to the consolidated interim profit or loss similar to other expenses.
+Under IFRS, this should be charged to the consolidated interim profit or loss similar to other expenses.

 N. Translation of foreign operations